dnsimple/dnsimple-support/content/articles/multi-factor-authentication.markdown

 <div class="section-steps" markdown="1">
 ##### Using a security key

-1. Log in to DNSimple with your email address and password.
+1. Log in to DNSimple with your username and password.

-1. If the credentials are correct, you'll see a multi-factor authentication window.
+1. If the credentials are correct, you'll see a 2-Step Verification window.

     ![Multi-factor authentication](/files/mfa-login-security-key.png)